 - Decide who will inherit their assets

-- Appoint guardians for children under the age of 18
+- Appoint guardians for minor children

-Revocable Trust (When it Makes Sense)
+Revocable Trust

+Depending on your parents’ situation and goals, they may want to consider a Revocable Living Trust if they haven’t already.
 Some of the things a Revocable Living Trust can do include:

-- Avoid probate
+- Avoiding probate

-- Keep financial details private
+- Keeping financial details private

-- Make things easier for the person in charge
+- Making things as easy as possible for the person in charge of carrying out their wishes

 Financial Power of Attorney